ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

       Action(param0, param1?, ...) / Event<param0, param1, ...>
 ~~~

+When an Object is used as a Parameter of an Action, the Action will not change this Object, and later changes
+to the Object will not have any automatic effect on the Transport Services system.
+Irrespective of the actual implementation,
+this behavior is as if the Transport Services system makes a complete copy
+of the Object and any other the Objects that it may reference when an Action is called.
 Actions associated with no Object are Actions on the API; they are equivalent to Actions on a per-application global context.

 Events are sent to the application or application-supplied code (e.g. framers,